NorbertoBurciaga/conscious-person/english/life-recommendations.md

 - Committing an injustice, it is against yourself even if you harm others. [[GoT 4:144](./references.md/#GoT)]
 - Do not destroy or disfigure life or anything that was created by Creation. [[GoT 4:153](./references.md/#GoT)]
 - Greed brings unpeace and unfreedom within you and disharmony with others. [[GoT 4:165](./references.md/#GoT)]
+- Through the truth of the laws and recommendations of Creation the universe was created so that you can exist and evolve your consciousness. [[GoT 4:168](./references.md/#GoT)]

 ## Return to